Bliksempie/fractured-world/chronicles/006-03-fragments-of-wisdom-western-europe-and-surrounds.md

 **Earlygame**: Audio snippet transcribed from a handheld recorder found under a collapsed viaduct in France.

-> "It wasn’t the wind.
+> "It wasn't the wind.
 It was a warning... tuned for someone who never came."
 <!-- /fragment-meta -->

 <!-- fragment-meta